kamailio/kamailio-tests/README.md

 The shell script is executed inside the unit directory by `ktestsctl`.

-The `README.md` in a text file in `markdown` format.
+The `README.md` is a text file in `markdown` format.
 It should have a line that starts with `Summary: ` and provides a short description of the unit test.
 The text in the line after `Summary: ` is used by `ktestsctl` when writing the unit tests execution report.